-Captain James Cook claims possession of the whole east coast of Australia for the British Crown.
+Captain James Cook claims possession of the whole east coast of Australia for the British Crown on Possession Island, a small island in the Torres Strait Islands.
 Many history classes and books start teaching Australian history from this point on.

 Most of the Cumberland Plain west of Sydney is occupied by colonists.
 The Eora people are being dispossessed of their land.